kurogedelic/Kunika/README.md

 + Add Katakana / Hiragana set

 ## Source
-Kunika made in FontForge.
+Kunika made in Glyphs.
-You can edit `.sfd` files.
+You can edit `.glyphs` files.

 ## License